-Actually, Saddam had 65 presidential palaces in Iraq that were huge, three to four stories high.
-You’ve probably seen pictures of them, had golden inlaid toilets on awnings and golden laid doors and all that money and expense went for him and his cronies.
-And the example was he had 24 hospitals in the whole country of 26 million people and he had 65 presidential palaces.
+Actually, Saddam had 65 presidential palaces in Iraq that were huge – three to four stories high.
+You’ve probably seen pictures of them.
+They had golden inlaid toilets ,on awnings and golden laid doors.
+And all that money and expense went for him and his cronies.
+And the example was he had 24 hospitals in the whole country of 26 million people.
+And he had 65 presidential palaces.

-So describe what that felt like, what the experience was like, not just the outer part, but the inner part that I believe is what probably was the motivation that then drove you to do because you saw something, you think, Oh, okay, you don’t think that thought “I’m going to make it a life worth living.”
-It’s a deep entrenched feeling that comes up.
+So describe what that felt like, what the experience was like.
+Not just the outer part, but the inner part that I believe is what probably was the motivation that then drove you to do it.
+Because you saw something, you think, “Oh, okay.”
+You don’t think that thought “I’m going to make it a life worth living.”
+It’s a deep, entrenched feeling that comes up.